 - Place spoonfuls of the meringue over the jam (image 3).
 The meringue should hold its shape in the oven and not spread.

-- Bake in a pre-heated oven (200C/400F) for 20 to 25 minutes until the meringue has browned and set, and the bottoms of the tarts are nicely browned (image 4).
+- Bake in a preheated oven (200C/400F) for 20 to 25 minutes until the meringue has browned and set, and the bottoms of the tarts are nicely browned (image 4).

 Make a coconut meringue jam slice with any leftovers

 My Yorkshire heritage hates waste, so I always make a jam slice with any leftover pastry trimmings and meringue.
-(If you don’t have any leftover pastry/meringue, you can ignore this step 🙂 ).
+(If you don't have any leftover pastry/meringue, you can ignore this step π ).

 - Cover with jam (image 2).

-- Now cover the jam with any leftover meringue (image 1 – I got the photos the wrong way round 🙂 ).
+- Now cover the jam with any leftover meringue (image 1 - I got the photos the wrong way round π ).

 - Bake in the same way as the tarts, in a pre-heated oven (200C/400F) for 20 to 25 minutes until the meringue has browned and set.
 You won’t be able to check the bottom though (image 3).

-- Allow to cool then trim the edges (don’t throw the cut-off bits away, they are delicious) and cut into rectangular slices (image 4).
+- Allow it to cool then trim the edges (don't throw the cut-off bits away, they are delicious) and cut into rectangular slices (image 4).

 Store in an airtight container in the kitchen.
 These little cakes will stay fresh for up to 3 days, after that they will still be edible, but the pastry may have started to harden.

-Pin for later
+Save for later

-Why not pin this recipe to your pinterest board so you can make it later.
+Why not pin this recipe for coconut meringue jam tarts to one of your Pinterest boards so you can find it easily?
 Just click the image below.

 Coconut meringue jam tarts (hertzoggies)